zhuxiao/asvbm-experiments/README.md

 (1) Benchmarking results for metrics of different SV size regions with different methods

-Variations are categorized into seven size regions and metrics are computed for comprehensive benchmarking of different detection methods within each region.
+SVs are categorized into seven size regions and metrics are computed for comprehensive benchmarking of different detection methods within each region.
 The benchmarking results are as follows:

 <div style="text-align: center;">
     <img src="img\different_range.png" alt="Evaluation results of different SV size regions" style="display: inline-block; margin: 0 auto; text-align: center;" width="800"/>